torquE170/Book-Store-with-Python/README.md

 An ini config file, that:
 1) Sets connect data for a mysql server.
 2) Config parameter to use an internal sqlite3 db file or use a mysql server
-3) Sets getpass() as function for reading password when in terminal and uses "clear" commands for windows and linux
+3) Sets `getpass()` as function for reading password when in terminal and uses `clear` commands for windows and linux
 4) Selects the working books library for the user

 ## A log text file